Grilling Spare Ribs Photo Grilling Ribs with Rib Marinade: Wooden Earth—Wood Plates

 Now the grill is ready for grilling the marinated spare ribs.
 Make sure that you have all the necessary utensils such as grilling tongs, grilling gloves and a thermometer at hand.
 Then nothing stands in the way of grilling pleasure.

-Grilling techniques for grilling ribs
+Grilling techniques for spare ribs

 There are several grilling techniques that can be used when grilling spare ribs.
 Direct grilling means the meat is directly above the heat source.
 This creates crispy edges and beautiful grill marks.
 However, there is a risk that the meat will dry out.